soroushmdn/Beats/README.md

 # 🎧 Beats
-- Responsive Headphone Landing page Design Using HTML CSS &amp; JavaScript.
+- Responsive Headphones Landing page Design Using HTML CSS &amp; JavaScript.
 - Contains animations when scrolling.
 - Developed first for Desktop then for Mobile devices.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.